ucxn/BroTech/README_EN.md

 <details>
 <summary>Rule of Thumb: Wireless Should Never Go Beyond One Hop</summary><br>
 Don’t send a low-speed micro-EV onto the expressway.
 Build a double-decker interchange at home instead: put new phones on the 5.2G expressway with eight lanes and 160 MHz of bandwidth, put old phones and MiAI Smart speakers or Xiaomi AIoT on the 5.8G four-lane road with 80 MHz of bandwidth, and let the two coexist through traffic splitting.

-“Under the physical-layer constraints of a conventional consumer wireless LAN, it is impossible for the effective payload of energy and data to be relayed losslessly through a single RF interface on the same channel without relying on a wired medium.”
+<br><br>“Under the physical-layer constraints of a conventional consumer wireless LAN, it is impossible for the effective payload of energy and data to be relayed losslessly through a single RF interface on the same channel without relying on a wired medium.”

 “It is impossible to construct a network loop that uses only a single wireless RF interface as a relay without dumping large amounts of ‘waste heat’—ineffective airtime—into the surrounding channel and cutting effective bandwidth in half.”

 As long as the home is no larger than 150 square meters, its longest side is under 15 meters, and it is all on one floor, I would rather connect directly to the original 5G signal than use 2.4G or extend some fake “strong 5G signal.”
 Forget tri-band and wireless backhaul.
 Connect two ordinary routers with a 10 cm patch cable: a physically separated dual-router tri-band setup.
 Physics beats everything, or just use wired backhaul directly.
 Wired is routing fundamentalism in its purest form.